skovachev/notifier/README.md

 # Notifier ![Build status](https://api.travis-ci.org/skovachev/notifier.png)

 Some projects require user notifications to be sent out.
 In many cases there are multiple ways to notify an user about an event.
-This library makes it easier to send notifications using different notification channels.
+This package makes it easier to send notifications using different notification channels.

 ## Installation